eduardtibet/foponts/README.md

 $ mkdir foponts-pdf-generation
 ```

-2. Change directory to the created one:
+2. Change a directory to the created one:

 ```
 $ cd foponts-pdf-generation